vitorjungles/rocket.q/README.md

   <a href="#contribua">Contribua</a> -
   <a href="#license">Licença</a>

-  > :rocket: Projeto desenvolvido durante a Next Level Week 6, realizada pela Rocketseat
+  > :rocket: Projeto da trilha Discover desenvolvido durante a Next Level Week 6, realizada pela Rocketseat

   <p>Made with :heart: by <a href="https://github.com/vitorjungles">Vítor Jungles</a></p>
 </div>